RedHatInsights/clementine/deploy/README.md

 ### Security Features:
 - Non-root container execution
-- Read-only root filesystem (where possible)
+- Read-only root filesystem with writable volumes for necessary directories
 - Security context with dropped capabilities
 - Resource limits and requests
+- Minimal attack surface with restricted filesystem access

 ### Monitoring:
-- Liveness and readiness probes
+- Liveness and readiness probes using simple file-based health checks
-- Health checks for database connectivity
+- Application automatically maintains a health file at `/tmp/health`
+- No complex dependencies or database operations in health checks

 ## Configuration